slooops/Daily-Dough/daily-dough-api/API_README.md

 ### 4. Database Setup

-#### Option A: Vercel Postgres (Recommended for MVP)
+#### Vercel Postgres (Recommended)

-1. Go to your Vercel dashboard
+1. Go to your Vercel dashboard → Storage → Create Database → Postgres
-2. Create a new Postgres database
+2. Name it (e.g., "daily-dough-db")
-3. Copy the environment variables to your `.env.local`
+3. Connect it to your project
-4. Run the database schema:
+4. Run `vercel env pull .env.development.local` to get connection strings
+5. Create the database table in Neon SQL Editor:

 ```sql
 CREATE TABLE IF NOT EXISTS user_items (